-Thanks to Gulf Shores and Orange Beach Tourism for sending my husband and I on this amazing romantic vacation.
+Thanks to Gulf Shores and Orange Beach Tourism for sending my husband and me on this amazing romantic vacation.
 All opinions listed are 100% my own.

-Then we visited the 3 and 4 year olds.
+Then we visited the 3 and 4-year-olds.
 They were a little bit more aggressive and hungry.
-They snapped at the food pellets as it hit the water.
+They snapped at the food pellets as they hit the water.
 While we enjoyed seeing the smaller gators, we really wanted to see the bigger gators — but before we did, we got to hold a baby gator first.

 After holding the baby gator, we got to take a walk through the farm and see all the big boys that hang out in the swamp area.